Zappat0n/elan_manager_app/README.md

 - All my external presentations: To see all the exercises that do not belong to any group.

-- All my groups: Here you cand see all your subjects and create new ones.
+- All my groups: Here you can see all your subjects and create new ones.
 You can also select a group and see all the exercises for that group and the average score.
 ![screenshot](./app/assets/images/screenshot2.png)

-Inside the presentations and groups page you can create new presentations and groups with its own picture.
+Inside the presentations and groups page, you can create new presentations and groups with its picture.

 ## Designed With